doctorfree/MusicPlayerPlus/README.md

 * One of several asciimatics animations optionally accompanied by audio
 * A fuzzy listing and searching of the audio library using `fzf`

+**[Note:]** Typical use of `mpplus` as a music player and spectrum visualizer will invoke a `tmux` session to display the MPD client, spectrum visualizer, and album cover art all in a single terminal window.
+MusicPlayerPlus configures `tmux` with a custom key binding to exit tmux sessions.
+To exit an `mpplus` tmux session, the `Alt-x` key binding can be used.

 Integration is provided for:

 * [mpd](https://www.musicpd.org/), the Music Player Daemon